zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/basic-database-upgrade-steps.md

     echo "indexReadOnly=\"true\"" > osgi/configs/com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config
     ```

-1. Run the latest DXP Docker image mounted to your new Liferay Home using the following command, substituting your environment values as needed:
+1. Run the DXP Docker image mounted to your new Liferay Home using the following command, substituting your environment values as needed:

     ```bash
     docker run -it -p 8080:8080 \